bugrahanali/Ballot_new/README.md

+## Getting Started

+To get started with this project, follow these steps:

+1. Run `npm i` to install the necessary dependencies.
+2. Create a new `.env` file in the same directory as the JSON files, and add `PRIVATE_KEY=` followed by your own private key.
+3. Run `npx hardhat deploy` to deploy the contracts.
+4. Run `npx hardhat test` to run the test suite.

+Note: Before running the tests, make sure to update the test suite with your own contract addresses and other relevant information.

+We hope this helps you get started with the project.
+If you have any questions or issues, please feel free to reach out to us.

 # Ballot Contract

 This contract is a simple ballot that allows a single chairperson to give voting rights to other Ethereum addresses, who can then vote on a set of proposals.
 The winning proposal is determined by a simple majority vote.
 The contract is based on the [OpenZeppelin](https://openzeppelin.com/) Pausable and Ownable contracts.